 One last thing to do, if you have limited disk space, is to clear your aptitude cache.
-All .deb packages you download are stored there enabling you to reinstall something without re-downloading it, but they're not essential so you can clear the cache with:
+All .deb packages you download are stored there enabling you to reinstall something without re-downloading it, but they're not essential so you can clear them out with:

 sudo aptitude clean

 And with that, my to-do list is pretty much exhausted.
 Here are a few screenshots, the first of Openbox's root menu with an applications menu added, and also Conky at the bottom of the screen:

 Here's the Synapse launcher in the foreground with Iceweasel and Audacious in the background: